Baci-Ak/Ecommerce-Analytics-Dashboard/README.md

 - Apache NiFi for data extraction.
 - A relational database (e.g., MySQL) to store and access the data.
 - Python for data cleaning and preprocessing.
-- DBeaver or VSCode for SQL queries.
+- VSCode for SQL queries.
 - Tableau for data visualization and dashboard creation.

 ## Usage